geri-m/minimal-consent/README.md

 ## Permission

-The chrome extension requires the following permissions
+The extension requires the following permissions

 - *https://\*.cloudfunctions.net/:* This is the URL we successful blocks of Consent Banners are stored.
 Also see data protection regulation.